-Join David Booth for an in-depth discussion in this video Why use analytics?, part of Up and Running with Adobe Reports and Analytics.
+Join David Booth for an in-depth discussion in this video Why use analytics?, part of Learning Adobe Reports and Analytics.

 Like it or not, a big part of the world we now live in happens online.
 We wake up in the morning not to an alarm clock, but to our connected smart phones.
 And before we've even sat up in bed we are checking our email.
 We spend our day interacting with the internet with laptops, tablets, phablets and more.
 We researching things.
 We watch videos.
 We shop.
 We catch up on social networks.
 We do our banking.
 We read the news.
 We even get directions and book our travel.
 And some of us even track everything we eat, how much we exercise, or how much we sleep.
 We're online.